 Dual or concurrent enrollment?

 Dual enrollment courses allow students to receive both high school and college credit for their efforts.
-For public school students, he/she will receive AP weighting for the course on the high school transcript.
+Public school students will receive AP weighting for the course on the high school transcript.

 Concurrent enrollment courses only receive college credit for a course.
 The school can decide if they would like the dual or concurrent option.